 Title attributes on the other hand are different, you use them on various tags throughout your HTML documents.
 Unlike the Title element (which provides information about an entire document) the title attributes can be used on number of different HTML tags.

 Values within the title attribute may be rendered by user agents (search engines) in a variety of ways.
-But above all else, they provide tooltip cues for better usability that is always better for your website visitors.
+But above all else, they provide tooltip cues for better usability, as a result, they are always better for accessibility.

 Title Attribute Examples

 <img src="https://www.rankya.com/wp-content/uploads/2015/03/rankya_seo_and_online_marketing_blog_introduction_image.jpg" alt="RankYa SEO and Online Marketing Blog Introduction Image" title="Be First in Search Engine Results Page" />

 As we can see the confusion some other so called SEO’s make, because TITLE element in HTML documents are part of W3 Standards, and its part of web accessibility which Google strongly supports.
 Here’s what Google recommends: